esterTion/Brokenithm-iOS/README.md

 ## Brokenithm-iOS

-A version of Brokenithm, based on Brokenithm-Evolved, Based on Brokenithm.
+A version of Brokenithm, based on Brokenithm-Evolved, based on Brokenithm.
 Using usbmux to communicate over USB, rather than wifi to prevent sudden lag.

 ### Branches